s-kustm/interview/README.md

 20. Clickjacking is an attack that occurs when an attacker uses a transparent iframe in a window to trick a user into clicking on a  button or link, to another server in which they have an identical looking window.

 	Example: For example, imagine an attacker who builds a web site that has a button on it that says "click here for a free iPod".
 However, on top of that web page, the attacker has loaded an iframe with your mail account, and lined up exactly the "delete 			all messages" button directly on top of the "free iPod" button.
-The victim tries to click on the "free iPod" button but 		instead actually clicked on the invisible "delete all messages" button.
+The victim tries to click on the "free iPod" button but 		instead actually clicked on the "delete all messages" button.
 In essence, the attacker has "hijacked" the user's 			click, hence the name "Clickjacking".

 21. XPATH injection